k1151msarandega/Agentic-Semiconductor-Quantum-Device-Tuning/qdot-slam-pomdp/ground-zero-slam-primer.md

   the 197ms/step figure at the particle counts actually used.
 - **`w(t)` dynamic-range schedule** (Section 5a) — re-derive only after the `IG_BALD`
   joint-entropy fix lands; the correct bound to design against isn't settled until then.
+- **`algorithm='default'` vs. `brute_force` at 3+-state near-degenerate points** (Section 4b) —
+  500-point spot check found zero disagreement but didn't cover triple points specifically; one targeted check needed before treating the condition-number warning as fully resolved.
 - **JAX vs. rust QArray implementation** at higher particle counts, if/when needed (Section 9).
 - **QArray+ public release** (Section 3) — check periodically; would resolve `t_c` non-
   identifiability structurally if it lands before the writing phase.
+- **`raster_scan.py`'s actuation-quiescence signal** — flagged as likely non-functional on a real (non-repeated-point) grid: using the next *scheduled* grid point's displacement as the quiescence proxy will almost always exceed a noise-floor-scale `epsilon`, meaning the baseline can only converge in its final `N` steps regardless of true belief confidence.
+Needs a decision between guard-A-only for the baseline (matches Section 8's literal phrasing) or a redefined guard-B signal computed from the raster's accumulated belief rather than its fixed schedule — not yet resolved.
+- **`belief_stable`/`target_occupation_mass` ignoring each particle's own `Σᵢ`** — currently uses only the rounded mean estimate, which could mask genuine uncertainty right at the interdot transitions where it matters most (same failure shape as the boundary-distance and blue-line fixes already caught twice elsewhere) — needs a look once `particle_filter.py` is available for review.
 - **Two verification-hygiene items, not yet closed:**
   1. The claim "no one has published literal SLAM applied to ground-zero QD tuning" (surfaced via Gemini) needs the same independent literature check the rest of related work already